-- 1. Organization has processes and procedures enabling individuals' access to their PII that is maintained in its system(s) of records; - 2.
-The organization publishes rules and regulations governing how individuals may request access to records maintained in a Privacy Act system of records; - 3.
-The organization publishes access procedures ; and - 4.
-The organization adheres to Privacy Act requirements and OMB policies and guidance for the proper processing of Privacy Act requests.
+- 1. Organization policy providing individuals access to their PII maintained in system(s) of records; - 2.
+Procedures providing individuals access to their PII maintained in system(s) of record; - Published rules and regulations governing how individuals may request access to records maintained in a Privacy Act system of records; and - 4.
+Access procedures in SORNs or privacy notice and/or other relevant documents or records.
+Interview: Staff on how organization adheres to Privacy Act requirements and OMB policies and guidance for processing of Privacy Act requests.
+Table 341, IP-3: Redress IP-3: Redress Control The organization: